AntirWiki/Antir/content/Holy Kingdom/Holy Kingdom.md

 The Monarch and other members of the royal family live and work in the [[Sunlit Palace]] in the heart of Alturon.

+The sale of magical goods or services has been banned in the Holy Kingdom since 1100 BR.

 # Environment
 Most of the country does not experience the season of Autumn, due to the events of the [[Black Autumn]] in 1077 BR.
 Instead, summers and winters are both longer, with a sudden transition between them.
 The exact point of this transition varies from year to year, which common folklore links to annual battles between [[Spirits#The Fae|fae]] of winter and summer.
 The southern and western reaches of the country, furthest away from the [[Silent Woods]], experience these effects less drastically with a more gradual transition the further away one gets.